The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Mitigating memorization

 Mitigation techniques for memorization span various approaches, from data handling to model training and auditing.
 This section outlines the main categories, explores key strategies within each, and highlights their differences in effectiveness and trade-offs.

-\subsection{Training-time interventions}
+\subsection{Training-Time Interventions}

 \textbf{Data cleaning} plays a crucial role in mitigating memorization by limiting an LLM's exposure to overrepresented sequences.
-As demonstrated by \citet{carlini2021extractingtrainingdatalarge}, \citet{lee2022deduplicatingtrainingdatamakes}, and \citet{kandpal2022deduplicatingtrainingdatamitigates}, de-duplication minimizes the over-representation of repeated sequences.
-Removing these duplicates serves as a form of implicit regularization, reducing the likelihood that the LLM overfits.
+As demonstrated by \citet{carlini2021extractingtrainingdatalarge, lee2022deduplicatingtrainingdatamakes, kandpal2022deduplicatingtrainingdatamitigates}, de-duplication minimizes the over-representation of repeated sequences.
+Removing these duplicates serves as a form of implicit regularization, reducing the likelihood that the LLM overfits to this redundant data.

 From an optimization perspective, LLMs can minimize loss on rare training examples by memorizing.
 This makes PII-scrubbing effective: by removing these sequences during training, memorization is minimized~\citep{carlini2021extractingtrainingdatalarge, jagielski2023measuring}.